 With many compost bins, organic material is added to the top of the bin over time and taken out from the bottom of the bin.

-That often means that the bacteria which generate heat are most active at the top of the bin.
+That often means that the bacteria that generate heat are most active at the top of the bin.

 Here it’s ideal to have a shorter thermometer so you can monitor the activity at the top part of the pile.